 In addition to the personal liability protection under your home insurance, your car policy also could provide similar levels of coverage for injuries and damage resulting from an auto accident you or your authorized driver causes to others.

 In Nevada, this type of coverage is mandatory, but with lower minimum coverage than for home insurance — $25,000 per person and $50,000 per incident.
 In California, the figures are $15,000 and $30,000 respectively.

 In practice, agents and insurers would recommend higher limits based on past settlement and legal costs.

 How Do I Get Personal Liability Insurance for My Home?

 One of the worst aspects of personal liability is that you can sometimes be held legally responsible for accidents you couldn’t possibly foresee, like the drunk who pushed your guest into the pool or the precious antique your child dropped on the floor and smashed while you were visiting a friend.

-So, although homeowners. condo or renters insurance is not a legal requirement in Massachusetts, if you don’t have it, you’re taking a crazy risk that could result in financial disaster for you.
+So, although homeowners. condo or renters insurance is not a legal requirement, if you don’t have it, you’re taking a crazy risk that could result in financial disaster for you.
 Getting protected should be a high priority.